Katherine Kamhi: Early life

-Film & television career
+Film and television career

 Kamhi landed her first screen role as Pamela Kingsley on the popular daytime soap opera All My Children in 1980.
 She continued to appear on the series until 1982.
 In 1983, Kamhi made her film debut in the horror film Sleepaway Camp, playing the role of mean-spirited camp counselor Meg.
 Since its release, the film has achieved status as a cult classic from what is often considered the golden age of slasher cinema.
 Following Sleepaway Camp, Kamhi went on to appear as Marcy Campbell on Guiding Light for four years.

 Since the 2000s, Kamhi has consistently landed guest starring roles in many other popular TV shows.
 Some of her most notable appearances have been in series like Judging Amy, Ghost Whisperer, Bones, Castle, Scorpion, and NCIS: Los Angeles, as well as on soap operas such as General Hospital and The Young and the Restless.

 She is currently filming for a documentary on Sleepaway Camp called Angela: The Official Sleepaway Camp Documentary, directed by Michael Perez.